What42Pizza/LooF/Documentation/Default Modules.md

   - Return data: {Exists (bool), Size (int), IsFolder (bool), IsFile (bool), LastModified (int; uses Java's File.LastModified()), CanRead (bool), CanWrite (bool)}.
 - **"check file exists", FilePath (string or table {string, ...})**
   - Pushes an array containing a bool for whether the file at FilePath exists to the general stack.
-- **"get folder contents", FolderPath (string or table {string, ...})**
+- **"get files in dir", FolderPath (string or table {string, ...})**
-  - Pushes a table containing the names (as arrays of strings) of the files and folders inside the folder at FolderPath to the general stack.
+  - Pushes a table (an array of strings) to the general stack containing the names of the files and folders inside the folder at FolderPath.
   - Errors if the file at FolderPath is not a folder.
 - **"read file as strings", FilePath (string or table {string, ...})**
   - Pushes the contents of the file at FilePath to the general stack as an array of strings.